machinewrapped/gpt-subtrans/readme.md

 - `-k`, `--apikey`:
   Local servers shouldn't need an api key, but the option is provided in case it is needed for your setup.

+- `-m`, `--model`:
+  The model will usually be determined by the server, but the option is provided in case you need to specify it.

 ## Project File

 **Note** If you are using the GUI a project file is created automatically when you open a subtitle file for the first time, and updated automatically.